strontian/longleaf-relay/README.md

 ## Motivation

   The main advantage of longleaf-relay is the is the flexibility if provides to the clients.

-  Messages from many publishers are aggregated on the server, so a single receiving client can get messages from many different places.

-  Receivers don't have to be connected at the time a message is sent to receive it.
+  Many producers of data can publish to the same channel, making it easy to aggregate messages from many sources

-  Publishers and receivers also do not have to maintain a connection to one another.
-They can connect and disconnect from the server at will.
+  Publishers and receivers do not have to maintain direct a connection to one another.
+This provides some advantages:

- Another advantage is that when two clients are both behind network configuration that make it difficult for them to connect to each other, or if they do not have fixed IP addresses, they can use a centrally located server to communicate.
+    1. Publishers do not have to worry about persisting a connection.
+    2. Publishers and receivers do not have to have fixed IP addresses, only the server does
+    3. Receivers can receive messages sent during a time they were not connected
+    4. If the publisher and receiver are both restricted by complicated or restrictive network architecture, they can use an easier-to-access public server to share data

 ## Map Channels

 A second paradigm for representing channel data is available through map channels.
-Messages in a map channel are represented by a map.
-In addition to providing a channel name when publishing data, you must also provide a message key.
+Messages in a map channel are stored in the server in a map.
+A publishing client, must provide both a channel key, and a message key, which uniquely indentify a single message stored on the server.
 Any data subsequently published in the same channel and same key will replace previous data sent.

 There are analogous functions to most of the functions for working with regular channels: